Top 10 Saddest Deaths In Horror Movies

 Alice Hardy (Friday the 13th 2)

 In "Friday the 13th Part 2", Alice Hardy, the survivor of the first film, meets a tragic end.
-Her unexpected death at the hands of Jason Voorhees in the film's opening shocks viewers, reminding them that even final girls are not safe from the grasp of horror.
-Who wouldn't be saddened to see a final girl in a Luke Skywalker cosplay die?
+Her unexpected death at the hands of Jason Voorhees in the film's opening shocks viewers and reminds them that even final girls aren't safe from the grasp of horror.

 Su-yeon (Geun-young Moon) - A Tale of Two Sisters